Posted on: November 7, 2022

 The advantage to digging is that the cables remain invisible, but this process may not be available due to the method in some properties were designed prior.
 In comparison, when it comes to setting up full fibre for a given area, telegraph poles have many advantages:

 The process of setting a pole is much quicker and more efficient than digging.
 It usually only takes a few hours to complete.
 Although a contentious subject, poles have Permitted Development (PD) rights, which means a planning process isn’t required.

 This can bypass any potential delays and provide full fibre broadband to local residents very quickly.
-Poles are a common sight across the UK and so the benefits of a full fibre network usually outweighs the aesthetic.
+Poles are a common sight across the UK and so the benefit of full fibre network outweighs the aesthetic.